 The following is an excerpt from this month’s report.

 Gold Monthly Seasonal Pattern Since 1977

-The green bar on the chart at lower left on the previous page shows that March is by far the seasonally weakest month of the year for gold prices based on data since 1977.
-It precedes a gradual seasonal recovery into August and September, which are the two strongest months of the year.
+The green bar on the chart at lower left on the previous page shows that March is the seasonally weakest month of the year for gold prices based on data since 1977.
+It precedes a very gradual, multi-month seasonal rally that accelerates, and culminates, in August and September, the two strongest months of the year.

-The depth of the green bar indicates that, on average since 1977, gold prices have declined by 1.11% in March.
-The red line shows that, also on average since 1977, gold prices have posted a negative March close 59% of the time which, along with October, is their highest incidence of a negative close for any month during this period.
+The depth of the green bar indicates that, on average since 1977, gold prices have declined by 1.08% in March.
+The red line shows that, also on average since 1977, gold prices have posted a negative March close 57% of the time, which is their second highest incidence (after October) of a negative close for any month during this period.